 As a healthcare provider, it is your duty and responsibility to promptly report any unsafe condition, sentinel event or unusual event that can result in a sentinel event.
-Everyone is expected to participate in maintaining a safe environment for patients, visitors, physicians and their coworkers.
+Everyone is expected to participate in maintaining a safe environment for patients, visitors, physicians, and their coworkers.
 This means taking an active role in reporting any and all unsafe conditions, unusual or sentinel events.
-All such events should always be reported immediately to your charge nurse, nursing supervisor and TotalMed Staffing's President or Clinical Liaison.
+All such events should always be reported immediately to your charge nurse, nursing supervisor, TotalMed VP of Quality and Compliance and Clinical Liaison.